TeamLabyrinth4/Labyrinth-4/README.md

 ## Step 4: Created Unit Tests

-1. Mock tests and standart tests are included in the Labyrinth-Game.Tests Project
+1. Mock tests and standard tests are included in the Labyrinth-Game.Tests Project

-Current Coverage: 38%
+Current Coverage: 65%

-- The usage of abstract classes reduceses the overall code coverage
+- The usage of abstract classes reduces the overall code coverage

 - - - -